Spell

 Name Type Attributes Description

-qualifiers string <repeatable>
+qualifiers <repeatable>

 Example: